vamshipv/NLP-Project/README.md

-# NLP-Project
+# Project Overview

-For the main task in the implementation of semantic similarity search we have used FAISS and Sentence Transformers as demonstrated in the code.
-At first a sample documents set are defined and it is transformed into vector embeddings using some specialized training methods from the sentence transformers library using an all-MiniLM-L6-v2.
-These embeddings capture the semantic meaning of each sentence in high dimensional space.
-By using Euclidean (L2) distance, these embeddings are then indexed by using FAISS which is a library designed for efficient similarity search.
-For a newly entered query vector after the indexing the most similar document vectors are identified and retrieved using FAISS.

-So here in the code we defined two distinct ways of expressing a similar inquiry, both of which ask the question "do we prefer books or movies?".
-Every query is accompanied by the same model and then it is transmitted to the FAISS index for identification of two most similar documents.
-The output will be the matched documents with their distances, and shows how close to each document embedding is the query embedded.
-The comparison output of both queries enables an examination of FAISS's ability to retrieve semantically similar content, despite differences in phrasing, and offers insights into the effectiveness of vector-based search over traditional keyword matching.
+This project implements a Retriever-Generator architecture that allows users to query a document corpus and receive relevant, generated answers based on context.
+It combines the power of FAISS-based similarity search and a Transformer-based text generation model (FLAN-T5).

+The system:
+1. Indexes text documents using vector embeddings (via SentenceTransformers).<br/>
+2. Retrieves the most relevant chunks of a document for a given query using FAISS.<br/>
+3. Generates human-readable answers to the user's question using the FLAN-T5 model.<br/>
+4. Logs responses with metadata like timestamp, similarity score, and document context.<br/>

 ## Requirements
 Make sure you have Python installed and run the requirements file before running the main file<br/>
-** pip install -r requirements.txt
+**pip install -r requirements.txt**

 ## Usage Instruction

-Navigate to the approriate directory to run the program, use python3 FileName.py to run the program <br/>
+1. Navigate to the approriate directory to run the program, use python3 FileName.py to run the program <br/>
-Retriever Program is already loaded with default document on Cats <br/>
+2. Retriever Program is already loaded with default document on Cats <br/>
-User has the option to choose to load new document, overwrite and add to the existing document.<br/>
+3. User has the option to choose to load new document, overwrite and add to the existing document.<br/>
-Enter the User Query to find the results based on input <br/>
+4. Enter the User Query to find the results based on input <br/>

+## Example Flow
+1. Launch the program.<br/>
+2. Choose to load cats.txt.<br/>
+3. Ask a question like : "Who is pooh?"<br/>
+4. The system retrieves relevant chunks.<br/>
+5. Sends them to the generator.<br/>
+6. Returns an answer like : "a bear"<br/>
+7. All logs are saved in generation_log.jsonl.<br/>

+## How it works
+**Retriever (retriever.py)**<br/>
+1. Splits documents into chunks.<br/>
+2. Encodes with SentenceTransformer.<br/>
+3. Stores embeddings using FAISS index.<br/>
+4. Retrieves top-k similar chunks for a user query.<br/>

+**Generator (generator.py)**<br/>
+1. Builds prompts with retrieved chunks.<br/>
+2. Uses google/flan-t5-base to generate answers.<br/>
+3. Logs session details with timestamp and relevance label.<br/>